-Every year, since 2002, on October 1 in the Austrian capital - the city of Vienna - Coffee Day is celebrated.
-And this is not surprising, because "Viennese coffee" is a real brand, whose popularity is undeniable.
-A lot of things unite the beautiful capital of Vienna with this no less wonderful drink, so it is no coincidence that Coffee Day is celebrated here every year.
+Every year, starting in 2002, October 1 in the Austrian capital – Vienna – celebrate Coffee Day.
+And this is not surprising, because « coffee in the Viennese » – is a real brand, the popularity of which is undeniable.
+A lot of things unite the beautiful Vienna capital with this no less beautiful drink, so it is no coincidence that Coffee Day is celebrated here every year.

-I must say that the Austrians themselves believe that it was thanks to them that the Old World discovered coffee for itself, but nevertheless its « European » history began in Venice, a city located very advantageously geographically in terms of trade.
-Venetian merchants have been successfully trading with all the Mediterranean countries for centuries.
-So the first Europeans who tried coffee were the inhabitants of Venice.
-But there, against the backdrop of a huge number of other exotic goods brought from different countries, he got lost.
-But in Austria, he received well-deserved recognition.
+I must say that the Austrians themselves believe that it was thanks to them that the Old World discovered coffee for themselves, but still its « European » history began in Venice – city, located very profitably geographically in terms of trade.
+For centuries, Venetian merchants have been successfully trading with all Mediterranean countries.
+So the first Europeans to try coffee were the inhabitants of Venice.
+But there, against the background of a huge number of other exotic goods brought from different countries, he was lost.
+But in Austria he received well-deserved recognition.

 According to historical documents, for the first time in Vienna coffee appeared in the 1660s, but as « home » a drink that was prepared in the kitchen.
 But the first coffee houses opened only after two decades, and it is from that time that the history of Viennese coffee begins.
 And there is even a legend that he first appeared in Vienna in 1683, after the Vienna Battle, when the Austrian capital was besieged by the Turkish army.
 The struggle was fierce, and if it were not for the help of the cavalry of the Polish king to the defenders of the city, then it is not known how it would end.